prorev/prorev.github.io/_posts/2020-01-11-wordpress-filter-hooks.md

 tags:
    -
 ---
 In WordPress, a filter is a function.
-Developers can create custom filters by using the <a title="http://codex.wordpress.org/Plugin_API/Filter_Reference" href="http://codex.wordpress.org/Plugin_API/Filter_Reference">Filter API</a>.
+Developers can create custom filters by using the <a rel="nofollow" title="http://codex.wordpress.org/Plugin_API/Filter_Reference" href="http://codex.wordpress.org/Plugin_API/Filter_Reference">Filter API</a>.

 This process is called "hooking" and the place where we apply the filter is called a hook.